Policy & Resource Links

 A variety of resources exist for alcohol and other drug prevention, education, counseling, and referral.

-- For alcohol, drug, or other health related information, programs, speakers, and presentations available, as well as other resources provided by MIT or agencies in the Cambridge/Boston community please contact the Office of Community Development & Substance Abuse (CDSA) at 617.253.4193, or Community Wellness at MIT Medical at 617.253.1316.
+- For alcohol, drug, or other health related information, programs, speakers, and presentations available, as well as other resources provided by MIT or agencies in the Cambridge/Boston community please contact the Alcohol and Other Drug Services office at 617.253.4193, or Community Wellness at MIT Medical at 617.253.1316.

 - For confidential counseling, referral, treatment, or recovery information contact MIT Mental Health Service at 617.
 253.2916 or Personal Assistance Program (for employees) at 617-253-4911